dcgerard/vicar/README.md

 Please cite this package as:

 > Gerard, David.
-2016. *vicar: Methods for Confounder Adjustment in Regression*. <https://github.com/dcgerard/vicar>.
+2016. *vicar: Various Ideas for Confounder Adjustment in Regression*. <https://github.com/dcgerard/vicar>.

 Or, using BibTex: